microsoft/chat-copilot/README.md

     .\Start.ps1
     ```

-    > NOTE: Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.
+    > **IMPORTANT:** Confirm pop-ups are not bocked and you are logged in with the same account used to register the application.

-    > NOTE: It may take a few minutes for Yarn packages to install on the first run.
+    > **NOTE:** It may take a few minutes for Yarn packages to install on the first run.

 ## Linux/macOS
 1. Open Bash as an administrator.
 2. Configure environment.

     ```bash
     cd <path to chat-copilot>/scripts/
     chmod +x *.sh